LukeCallahan/python-intermediate-code-review/README.md

 ## Description

-* Simple python functions working with lists, tuples, and dictionaries.
+* Simple python functions working with functions, lambdas, and classes.

 ## Setup/Installation Requirements

 * _Git clone the repository
 * cd into the new directory
 * open your CLI of choice
-* run main.py
+* open main.ipynb in your IDE of choice.

 ## Known Bugs